 Many other natural medications have been prescribed for anxiety, but their success rates vary and are not entirely clear.
 St. John's Wort, for example, is an herb meant for depression but believed to have an effect on anxiety.
 Nevertheless, the research hasn't backed up this claim.
 The three above have been successfully used for anxiety for years with minimal side effects, and research has often supported their success as a natural treatment for anxiety.

 Still, you need to remember that you should never depend on medication alone, otherwise your mind will lose out on its ability to cope further.
-That's why you need to make sure you're complementing your natural medicine with some type of medication free anxiety reduction strategy.
+That's why you need to make sure you're complimenting your natural medicine with some type of medication free anxiety reduction strategy.
 And always consult your doctor before considering any of these options.